J1nwenWang/j1nwenwang.github.io/pages/1_homepage.md

 * My paper "IP Protection in TinyML" was accepted by [DAC'2023](https://www.dac.com/About/Conference-Archive/60th-DAC-2023).

-* My paper extended paper "Interface-Based Side Channel in TEE-Assisted Networked Services" was accepted by ToN.
+* My extended paper "Interface-Based Side Channel in TEE-Assisted Networked Services" was accepted by ToN.

 * Our paper "Procrastinating Control-Flow Integrity Framework for Periodic Real-Time Systems" was accepted by [RTNS'2023](https://rtns2023.cs.tu-dortmund.de).
 Congratulations to Tanmaya!